Måns von Rosenstein

-Magnus (Måns) Rosén von Rosenstein né Aurivillius (9 March 1755 – 14 November 1801) was a Swedish Navy rear admiral.
+Magnus "Måns" Rosén von Rosenstein (born Aurivillius; 9 March 1755 – 14 November 1801) was a Swedish Navy rear admiral.
 After having served in the Fleet of the Army, Rosenstein joined the Royal Navy in the American Revolutionary War against the French.
 He then joined the French Navy and took part in the Battle of the Saintes where he was taken prisoner by his former commander Admiral Sir Peter Parker and was imprisoned in England.
 He was immediately released, returned to Sweden and would later distinguish himself in the Battle of Svensksund.
 Rosenstein retired with the rank of rear admiral in the Swedish Navy in 1797 and died in his hometown of Uppsala in 1801.

 Early life

 Rosenstein was born in Uppsala, Sweden, the son of professor of medicine Samuel Aurivillius and his wife Anna Margareta Rosén von Rosenstein, whose children were knighted in 1773 and adopted their grandfather's, archiater Nils Rosén von Rosenstein, noble name, but under a special number (No 2055) introduced at the House of Nobility in 1776.
 Rosenstein became furir at the age of ten at Uppland Regiment in 1765 and was promoted to sergeant in the Sveaborg Squadron of the Fleet of the Army in 1770 and became styckjunkare the same year.
 He was promoted to fänrik in 1771 and to löjtnant in 1774.
 According to the custom of the time, he obtained a letter of appointment at the age of ten and took leave together with several other officers from the Fleet of the Army for training purposes to join foreign war service in 1776.